 EUR/USD climbed to 1.1482 last week, its highest level in over a month, but failed to maintain its upward momentum and closed at 1.1415 on Friday.
 If the currency rate goes up again this week, it might encounter resistance at the 1.1482 level, while the 1.1272 level might provide support if the EUR/USD rate declines.

 On Tuesday, the ZEW Economic Sentiment and the German ZEW Economic Sentiment are scheduled to be released and may cause some volatility in the Euro.
-This is a survey of institutional investors and analysts and is a leading indicator of economic health and future economic activity.
+This is a survey of institutional investors and analysts and is a leading indicator of economic health and of future economic activity.

 The Bank of England’s announcement of a future rate hike in December also boosts the currency as the BoE seems to be committed to normalizing its monetary policy as soon as possible.
 UK Prime Minister Boris Johnson is still in the hot seat though, after last week’s revelations that he attended a “bring your own bottle” party during a coronavirus lockdown in May 2020.